Rules 24MX ALESTREM2023-01-05T12:01:48+01:00

 Article 15.
 Start of the 24MX ALESTREM event Sunday 29th January

-The exit of the closed park will be done from 07H30 in order to recover the motorbikes.
-The riders must know their race number and their start time.
-A compulsory briefing will take place at 8.00 am.
-Assistants and riders are invited to leave the Pôle Mécanique at 08h30.
-From 9.30 am each rider will have to go to his line to position his bike.
-The starting grid will be composed of 45 lines of 10 riders each.
-At 10.00 am, all the bikes must be in position on the respective lines.
-Any rider who is late will be the last to start.
-First start at 10.00 hrs, 10 riders every 2 minutes.
+The motorbikes will leave the parc fermé at 07:00.
+Riders must know their race number and their start time.
+A compulsory briefing will take place at 9.30 a.m. at the Mercoirol start area.
+Assistants and riders are invited to leave the Pôle Mécanique at 07.15 sharp.
+From 9.30 a.m. each rider will have to go to his line to position his bike.
+The starting grid will consist of 56 lines of 10 riders each.
+At 10.00 a.m., all motorbikes must be in position on their respective lines.
+Any rider who is late will start last.
+First start at 10.00 am, 10 riders every 2 minutes.

 The starting procedure will be given “Le Mans” type, engine off.